koduh5c/Ballboy/README.md

 Pressing left or right will move the entity in the given direction.

+Pressing `s` will save the current game's state.

+Pressing `q` will load that saved state.
+- Only one save file possible at a time.
+Previous save file will be overwritten.

 Lifting the left or right key after pressing it, without having at least one of the two keys down, will result in the bounce height being reduced.